anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 # CBOR Representations (application/dns+cbor)

-To keep overhead minimal, a DNS message is represented as CBOR arrays.
-All CBOR items used in this specification are of definite length.
+To keep overhead minimal, DNS messages are represented as CBOR arrays All CBOR items used in this specification are of definite length.
 CBOR arrays that do not follow the length definitions of this or follow-up specifications, MUST be silently ignored.
+CBOR arrays that exceed the message size provided by the transport, MUST be silently ignored.
 It is assumed that DNS query and DNS response are distinguished message types and that the query can be mapped to the response by the transfer protocol of choice.
 To define the representation of binary objects we use the Concise Data Definition Language (CDDL) {{-cddl}}.
+For examples we use the CBOR Extended Diagnostic Notation {{-edn}}.

 ~~~ cddl
 dns-message = dns-query / dns-response
 ~~~
 {:cddl #fig:dns-msg title="This document defines both DNS Queries and Responses in CDDL"}

-If, for any reason, a DNS message is not representable in the CBOR format specified in this document, a fallback to the another DNS message format, e.g., the classic DNS wire format, MUST always be possible.
+If, for any reason, a DNS message is not representable in the CBOR format specified in this document, or if more overehead is introduced than reasonable, a fallback to another DNS message format, e.g., the classic DNS format specified in {{-dns}}, MUST always be possible.

 ## Domain Name Representation {#sec:domain-names}

-Domain names are represented by a sequence of 1 or more (unicode) text string, e.g., "example.org" would be represented as "example", "org".
+Domain names are represented by a sequence of 1 or more (unicode) text strings.
+For instance, "example.org" would be represented as `"example","org"` in CBOR diagnostic notation.
-The root domain "." is represented as an empty string "".
+The root domain "." is represented as an empty string `""`.
 The absence of any label means the name is elided.
 For the purpose of this document, domain names remain case-insensitive as specified in {{-dns}}.